Glossary of legal terms

 Judge

-The judge more likely than not will have been a barrister, often a QC.
+The judge more likely than not will have been a barrister, often a KC.
 The judge will deal with specific applications in respect of the case but also will deal with hearing the trial of the case.

 Letter of Claim